devangnp/devangnp.github.io/_posts/2020-04-30-overload-bit-isis-ospf.md

 commit complete
 ```

-Verify if ISIS database on R2 is reflected with the olverload bit:
+Verify if ISIS database on R2 is reflected with the overload bit:
 ```
 [edit]
 root@r2# run show isis database extensive r4.00-00